lunakurame/squirrel-tale/doc/nuthead.md

 ## Description

-Nuthead is an interpreter for the scripts used to animate entities (and in the future, to script NPCs and interactions with other objects).
+Nuthead is an interpreter for the scripts used to animate entities, script NPCs and interactions with other objects.

 ## Example